ARGG-HDL/argg_hdl/README.md

 gsimulation.run_timed(ax, 1000,"example1.vcd")
 ```

-First one needs to create an instance of the entity and then it has to be given as an argument to the simulator alongside the runtime and the output file name.
+First, one needs to create an instance of the entity and then it has to be given as an argument to the simulator alongside the runtime and the output file name.
 The output file can then be viewed with programs like ```GTKWave```.

 ![GTKWave](pictures/example1.png)